WAPAS NAH NéE SHAKU: COMMUNITY GARDEN

 First Foods

 A large area of our garden is dedicated to First Foods.
-We’ll have the 3 sisters (corn, beans, squash), sunflowers, amaranth, sunchokes, as well as experimenting growing Wasco/Sahaptin roots: bitterroot, biscuit root, and wild carrot.
+We’ll have the three sisters (corn, beans, squash), sunflowers, amaranth, sunchokes, as well as experimenting growing Wasco/Ichiskin roots: bitterroot, biscuit root, and wild carrot.
 Camas root is growing in our hedgerow alongside our other native plants.
 Camas is probably one of the more widely known roots in the PNW.
 Camas grows all over the PNW and is valued for its versatility and the number of ways it can be cooked and stored.
 Its bulbs resemble those of an onion, and have a sweet taste when cooked.
 All of the aforementioned roots are included in the order of first foods for many Northwest tribes.
 The roots are honored at the annual root feasts held at longhouses across the region in springtime.
 The feasts are an honoring of the first foods and also mark the beginning of the gathering season.

 Portland Clean Energy Fund Grant